Jyoti-Chaurasia/Jyoti-Chaurasia/README.md

 # Hello folks!👋

-My name is Jyoti Chaurasia and I am a final year student at GL BAJAJ Greater Noida pursuing Btech in CSE-AIML.
+My name is Jyoti Chaurasia and I am a 👩‍💻 Software Engineer with a strong foundation in Data Structures & Algorithms (DSA), Competitive Programming (CP), and a passion for building impactful tech solutions.

-## &#x270d; In Top 5 finalists of Netapp Women Innovathon || Selected for the JP Morgan Chase & Co Code For Good Hackathon
+## &#x270d; 1st Runner Up of Netapp Women Innovathon 2024

-I am tech enthusiast and I like doing DSA as well as learning new things everyday.
+💡 I enjoy exploring new technologies, solving real-world problems through code, and continuously upskilling to stay ahead in the evolving tech landscape.

 ## 🔧 Languages & Tools